-Our injury lawyers are handling combat arms earplug cases around the country.
+Our injury lawyers are handling 3M combat arms earplug cases around the country.
 If you have a claim anywhere in the country, we will evaluate your case at no cost to you.
+You really want to get your claim started today.
+And it is easy to do.

 Our law firm has represented many wonderful people over the years.
 As a class, these are the best plaintiffs you could ever find.
 These are the people who put their lives on the line to protect us.
 Our lawyers think we owe them great thanks.
 We also think 3M owes them a great deal of money for the injuries they have suffered.